 With flavors like chocolate chip and s’mores, many brands of conventional granola bars are loaded with sugar.
 Try granola bars made with whole grains, or make your own with an easy, no-bake recipe that’s high in protein and fiber.

 It’s time to leave the potato and tortilla chips at the grocery store.
-Give kids the crunch they want, but with a much healthier alternative, like chips made with lentils or black beans.
+Give kids the crunch they want but with healthier junk food alternatives, like chips made with lentils or black beans.
 You can even make your own tortilla chips in a snap.
-Spray 100% whole corn tortillas with cooking spray, then bake until crispy and enjoy!
+Spray 100% whole corn tortillas with cooking spray, bake until crispy and enjoy!

 Most brands of pretzels don’t offer much in the way of nutrition.
-A healthier spin on this classic snack contains organic wheat flour and five grams of protein per serving, plus four grams of fiber.
+A healthier spin on this classic snack contains organic spelt flour and significantly less sodium than many leading pretzel brands.

 Desserts and Sweets

 When the desire for something sweet kicks in, don’t give in to foods laden with sugar and artificial sweeteners.
-Instead, look for naturally sweet treats that zap the craving without going overboard.
+Instead, look for naturally sweet treats that zap the sweet tooth without going overboard.

 The sweetness and chewy consistency of fruit snacks are a draw for many kids, but the stick-to-their-teeth sugar factor isn’t ideal.
 Instead of overly processed gummies, try Nurture Life’s perfectlyfree Fruit Bites—100% plant-based snacks with no artificial colors, flavors or preservatives.
 Because they’re free from the Big 8 allergens, they’re also allergy-friendly and school-safe!

-Applesauce sold in traditional plastic cups is often high in sugar, and sometimes artificial flavors and color.
+Applesauce sold in traditional plastic cups is often high in sugar and sometimes artificial flavors and colors.
 Try a squeezable version made with 100% fruits and vegetables in a variety of combinations.